 This credentialing process is designed to last three years, broken into six six-month modules, each focusing on a core area of ministry and leadership development.

 You will begin with the application process, where you will fill out a registration form on the Leadership Focus website.
 After your registration has been received, you will receive, via email, and application for Credentials from the Credentailing Coordinator.
 In this application process, you will also complete a number of assessments that will help you and your District Credentials Team understand your personal strengths as well as your ministry strengths.
 The results from these assessments will be more fully discussed with you in upcoming modules.
 Once your application is received, you will be invited to meet with your District Credentials Team.
 They are responsible for reviewing your application information and getting familiar with you and your call to ministry.
-They determine when it is appropriate to commission, license, and ordain candidates in their district.
+They determine when it is appropriate to license and recomend for ordination candidates in their district.
 District Team approval is necessary to move into Module Two.

 Following your completed application and meeting with your District Committee, you will be approved in the Leadership Focus website and you will be ready to enter your first online module, Competencies.
 In this module, you will be introduced to your first cluster, a group of candidates who will journey with you.
 Our hope is that this cluster will provide community, relationships, and support as you continue in your growth and development.